Understanding The Law of Attraction

 Please re-read those lines slowly, giving yourself time to absorb their import.
 To assimilate the content of these sentences, we’re going to have to unlearn most–if not all–of what we’ve been told about the very nature of “reality.”
 This doesn’t happen overnight; it’s a process, during which we realize that the materialist paradigm of reality is false.
 As Paramahansa Yogananda shared in The Law of Success: “Mind is the creator of everything.”
 The only non-thing that’s required to have an apparent experience is CONSCIOUSNESS.
 That is, in fact, our essential nature.

 The True “YOU” is not made of flesh and bones.
 Your “person” is created by the mind.
 Due to confusion and conditioning, the vast majority of beings believe they’re the “person” that awakens to reality when they rise in the morning.
 What actually occurs is that we enter the waking-state dream.
-Our essential nature is consciousness, (aka Spirit); we are dreaming our human experience right now.
+Our essential nature is Consciousness, (aka Spirit); we are dreaming our human experience right now.
 This means that we must BE whatever we desire first before it can manifest in our apparent “reality.”
-I’ll add a little weight to this article by sharing the following quote from Plutarch, who was a Greek Platonist, philosopher, biographer, and priest at the Temple of Apollo in Delphi:
+The following quote from Plutarch, who was a Greek Platonist, philosopher, biographer, and priest at the Temple of Apollo in Delphi, supports what I’m sharing:

 What we achieve inwardly will change outer reality.”